MicrosoftDocs/windows-itpro-docs/windows/deployment/update/fod-and-lang-packs.md

 > Applies to: Windows 10

-As of Windows 10 version 21H2, we are enabling non-Administrator user accounts to add both a display language and its corresponding language features.
+In Windows 10 version 21H2, non-Administrator user accounts can add both a display language and its corresponding language features.

 As of Windows 10 version 1709, you can't use Windows Server Update Services (WSUS) to host [Features on Demand](/windows-hardware/manufacture/desktop/features-on-demand-v2--capabilities) (FODs) locally.
 Starting with Windows 10 version 1803, language packs can no longer be hosted on WSUS.